 The Registrar of Births, Deaths and Marriages for the Naas District is: Registrar of Births, Deaths and Marriages, Superintendent Registrar’s Office, Unit 5, Monread Sports and Leisure Complex, Monread, Naas, Co.
 Kildare.
 Tel.
 045 887 660.
-(The State Registration Form is available from the Naas Parish Office when booking a Church wedding).

 Requirements for Civil Registration